Section 1. Navigation Aids

 - Number of satellites being tracked, if applicable,

 - Description of the position/navigation/timing anomaly observed, and duration of the event,

-- Consequences/operational impact(s) of the NAVAID or GPS anomaly,
+- Consequences/operational impact(s) of the NAVAID or anomaly,

 - Actions taken to mitigate the anomaly and/or remedy provided by the ATC facility,

 Pilots operating an aircraft in controlled airspace under IFR shall comply with CFR § 91.187 and promptly report as soon as practical to ATC any malfunctions of navigational equipment occurring in flight; pilots should submit initial reports:

 - Immediately, by radio to the controlling ATC facility or .

 - By telephone to the nearest ATC facility controlling the airspace where the disruption was experienced.